pfefferle/autonomie/readme.md

 **License:** MIT
 **License URI:** https://opensource.org/licenses/mit

 ZenPress is a very clean WordPress theme inspired by Medium.com.
 It is SEO optimized, accessibility ready and highly semantic.
-The is made with HTML5 (POSH) and flavoured with Microformats(2) and Microdata/Schema.org.
+The theme is made with HTML5 (POSH) and flavoured with Microformats(2) and Microdata/Schema.org.

 ## Description ##